nelson-lang/nelson-gitbook/markdown/en/handle/isprop.md

 ## Description

-<b>isprop</b>returns a logical 1 if the argument is a valid handle with property name and a logical 0 otherwise.
+        isprop returns a logical 1 if the argument is a valid handle with property name and a logical 0 otherwise.

 ## See also